-The "Music Therapy and Pain" training course allows healthcare professionals to acquire the necessary skills for using and evaluating the technique of 'U sequence' music therapy within the context of managing pain.
+The "Music Therapy and Pain" is organized over two days.
+Its training course allows healthcare professionals to acquire the necessary skills for using and evaluating the technique of 'U sequence' music therapy within the context of managing pain.
 This training will enable them to analyse their own professional practices within the framework of pain management and its associated emotional components, as well as to reflect on the evaluation of pain development in patients, and to acquire the necessary skills for introducing the technique of 'U sequence' music therapy into their professional practices via experiential workshops.

 - Be familiar with the official written rules and regulations regarding the management of pain (acute pain, chronic pain, lumbago, etc.) and the associated emotional components (anxiety, depression, behavioural problems and social difficulties)

 - Be able to understand the issues surrounding multidisciplinary, and notably non-medical, pain management within the context of the fight against pain and its associated components